Factors Affecting Asbestos Removal Costs in Texas

 The average cost to remove asbestos from a regular-sized house in Texas ranges from $1,100 to $2,200.
 Smaller projects might cost around $250 to $400, while larger areas, like a 970 sq ft house, could be more expensive.

-How much does it typically cost per square foot to remove asbestos in Texas?
+How much does removing asbestos in Texas typically cost per square foot?

-Removing asbestos usually costs between $5 to $20 per square foot on average in Texas.
-The price can vary based on the type of project and the condition of the asbestos.
+On average, Removing asbestos costs between $5 and $20 per square foot in Texas.
+The price can vary depending on the project type and the asbestos condition.

 What are the common areas in homes where asbestos might be found?

-Asbestos can often be found in pipe insulation, floor tiles, roofing, drywall, and basement areas.
+Asbestos is often found in pipe insulation, floor tiles, roofing, drywall, and basement areas.
 It may also be present in attic and eaves structures, especially in older or Victorian-style homes.

 Is there a difference in cost for removing friable versus non-friable asbestos?